Essential Otley Run Infocopy-link-to-section

 More Info on The Pack Horse

-13. The Eldon Pubcopy-link-to-section
+14. The Eldon Pubcopy-link-to-section

-Larger than the Packhorse, this is an unpretentious pub friendly pub on the corner of St Marks Street.
+Larger than the Packhorse, this is an unpretentious friendly pub on the corner of St Marks Street.

-They do offer a great selection of beers and some fantastic bar snacks to help keep you going through the last few pubs too.
+The Eldon offers a great selection of beers and some fantastic bar snacks to help keep you going through the last few pubs too.

+Great atmosphere, brilliant friendly staff and the prices are really good!
 Expect dancing, singing, and someone stupidly suggesting shots…

 More Info on The Eldon Pub

-14. Leeds University Unioncopy-link-to-section
+15. Leeds University Unioncopy-link-to-section

 The Terrace Leeds Uni